- Application of Policy

 * Rate inclusive of club floor access.

-All Domestic hotels must be booked via Campus Travel or via SERKO booking tool and international hotels via Campus Travel or directly with the international hotels within the policy pricing limits, if hotel availability isn’t available within the pricing limits, the traveller must book via Campus Travel, who will obtain the required approval via ACU.
+All Domestic hotels must be booked via Campus Travel or via the online booking tool and international hotels via Campus Travel or directly with the international hotels within the policy pricing limits.
+If hotel rates aren't available within the pricing limits, the traveller must book via Campus Travel, who will obtain the required approval via ACU.

 In the event that the traveller elects to stay in accommodation with a rate in excess of the above limits, or outside of the preferred hotel listings (unless hotel availability pushed the price above the hotel limits), then the traveller must personally pay the excess cost and this must be paid at the time that the booking is made.